acgetchell/mundus-atrox/src/journals/eighth.md

 ### Dramatis Personae

-- Actias Aureus, a 5th-level Tiefling Warlock
+- *Actias Aureus*, a 5th-level Tiefling Warlock
-- Benjamin, a 5th-level Elf Ranger
+- *Benjamin*, a 5th-level Elf Ranger
-- Calmul Rhoqiroth, a 5th-level Dragonkin Artificer
+- *Calmul Rhoqiroth*, a 5th-level Dragonkin Artificer
-- CoralKing, a 5th-level Gnome Monk
+- *CoralKing*, a 5th-level Gnome Monk
-- Geral Bryn, a 5th-level Human Fighter
+- *Geral Bryn*, a 5th-level Human Fighter
-- Orky, a 5th-level Half-Elf Paladin
+- *Orky*, a 5th-level Half-Elf Paladin
-- Steve, a 5th-level Halfling Rogue
+- *Steve*, a 5th-level Halfling Rogue
-- Tasbros, a 5th-level Elf Sorcerer
+- *Tasbros*, a 5th-level Elf Sorcerer
-- Tysnera, a 5th-level Elf Wizard
+- *Tysnera*, a 5th-level Elf Wizard
-- Viker, a 5th-level Elf Druid
+- *Viker*, a 5th-level Elf Druid
-- Wulrif, a 5th-level Human Warlock
+- *Wulrif*, a 5th-level Human Warlock

 #### From the journal of Dame Orky